 If there is no need to have the technologies in one package, then the question is what is the business need for the package.
-A more appropriate arrangement may be separate licenses for each of the patents or technologies in the proposed package.
+A more appropriate arrangement may be separate licenses for each of the patents or technologies in the proposed package, or at least to have separate licenses also available along with the package.
 The arrangement might otherwise be susceptible to challenge as a tie-in arrangement offensive to the antitrust laws, particularly if the tying technology has market power.